awslabs/aws-encryption-sdk-specification/changes/2020-06-04_how-to-fail-with-keyrings/change.md

 sometimes called "encrypted data keys", that are included in the resulting encrypted message.
 On decryption,
-a keyring consumes a decryption artifact and fulfills a set of requirements by using the decryption artifact to obtain the plaintext data key.
+a keyring consumes decryption artifacts and fulfills a set of requirements by using these decryption artifacts to obtain the plaintext data key.
 This set of requirements is what we call the "decryption contract."